 Optimizing your image sizes for different social media networks can feel like dancing the Viennese waltz while memorizing the U.S. Income Tax Code: complicated rule overload!
 To help you keep all those image regulations straight, we created at-a-glance guides for the heavy hitters—first up, Facebook.
 Put them to use, social media butterfly, then flutter between networks unfettered, leaving a stream of flawless images in your wake.

 Facebook has been around for awhile, so it’s had time to fine-tune its image requirements.
 Here are a couple tips to help you navigate Facebook photo world:

 - Your profile photo appears in others’ news feeds, and next to your comments and replies.
 Make sure it’s high quality and very clearly branded.

 - Your cover photo makes a ginormous impression on visitors to your page or timeline, because it takes up some serious real estate.
 There are plenty of ways make use of your cover photo, from humanizing your brand to getting the word out about an upcoming event.
 (Psst!
 PicMonkey’s Facebook cover photo templates can help with all of that).

 - Post images (shared using the camera icon in the status box) appear in the news feed as a square.
 If you’re sharing multiple images, they’ll show up as a collage.

-- Easily crop your page’s cover photo to the right dimensions with our Facebook Cover Photo preset.
+- You can easily crop a pic to the proper cover photo dimensions with our Facebook Cover Photo preset.
 Find it in the Basic Edits tab, in the dropdown menu under Crop.
 You can also create a cover photo design from scratch with a pre-sized blank canvas template.
 Just hover over Design on the PicMonkey homepage and click Blank canvas.

 Make all of your social media images stand out when you upgrade to PicMonkey Premium.